City break (noun): a short holiday spent in a city, such as when on business travel.

-Your Jazzy Pass also grants you unlimited access to New Orleans’ iconic streetcars.
+Your Jazzy Pass also grants you unlimited access to the city’s iconic streetcars.
 Four streetcar lines traverse the city, offering local commuters and visitors alike a fun and convenient alternative to the city buses.
 Didn’t opt for a day pass?
 One-way streetcar rides also cost just $1.25 and can be paid for upon boarding.

 Looking to go the eco-friendly (and heart-healthy) route?
-Try New Orleans’ bike share program, aptly named Blue Bikes.
-After a one-time sign-up fee of $5.00, Blue Bike rides cost $.10 per minute.
-Download the Social Bicycles app to sign up, find and reserve a bike, and more.
+Try New Orleans’s bike share program, aptly named Blue Bikes.
+After a one-time sign-up fee of $1.00, Blue Bike rides cost $.15 per minute.
+Download the Blue Bikes app to sign up, find and reserve a bike, and more.

 Of course, if you need to get to your destination in a jiffy, both Uber and Lyft are available in New Orleans.